mattvenn/piffin/reaction_timer/lesson-5.md

 # The Reaction Timer

-Now we've learnt how to setup the Pi, write some simple programs, flash an LED and detect a button - we're ready to start making some cool stuff!
+Now they've learnt how to setup the Pi, write some simple programs, flash an LED and detect a button - they're ready to start making some cool stuff!

 The last 2 lessons focus on building a reaction timer and then running a class competition to see who has the fastest reactions.

 Students have mostly copied code and made minor modifications.
-This time we'll work together to plan a program and to turn it into Python using pseudo code.
+This time they'll work together to plan a program and to turn it into Python using pseudo code.

 # Learning objectives